knowit/kubernetes-workshop/docs/_docs/workshop/persistentvolumeclaim.md

 * delete the pod
 * verify that the file still exists when a new pod is started

-Tip: Use `kubectl exec -it my-pod-name-8d77fb47-p529c bash` to open a shell to the pod's container.
+Tip: Use `kubectl exec -it my-pod-name-8d77fb47-p529c sh` to open a shell to the pod's container.

 <details>
   <summary>Solution</summary>